CliffordAnderson/CS1000/assignment-five/readme.md

 Please rearrange the blocks so that your function works as expected.
 If you want to, you can select alternative blocks.
 But these blocks are all you need to solve the problem.

 You should make sure that your function passes these tests before submitting your work on Brightspace.
-Note that the trends may vary depending on the day.

 ![Test 1](test-1.png)